 Prerequisite(s): Placement into MTH 114 or higher: or 'C' grade or higher in MTH 111.

 This course is designed for students who do not need MTH 103 Intermediate Algebra and/or MTH 135 College Algebra for a bachelor's degree or some other degree.
-Topics covered will include fractions, decimals and percents; proportions; basic probability; basic statistics; and applications.
-A Grade of 'C' or better is required in this course and in MTH 115 in order to take MTH 130.
+Topics covered will include fractions, decimals, and percents; proportions; basic probability; basic statistics; and applications.
+A 'C' grade or better is required in this course and in MTH 115 in order to take MTH 130.
 This course does not serve as a prerequisite for MTH 135 and credits for this course will not count toward a major or minor in mathematics.
 This course may not be taken pass/not pass.

-Credit hours: 1 Lecture contact hours: 1 Lab contact hours: 0 Typically offered: Fall, Spring
+Credit hours Lecture contact hours Lab contact hours Typically offered 1 1 0 Fall, Spring